Barbara í Gongini: Fashion design career

 Gongini's first clothing collection was made from fabric residue and launched in 2000, when she was still part of the Könrøg movement.
-Könrøg was an artist collective formed by 10 Danish artists between 2001-2006, in response to the Antwerp Six designer collective that existed in the ‘80s.
+Könrøg was an artist collective formed by 10 Danish artists between 2001 and 2006, in response to the Antwerp Six designer collective that existed in the '80s.

-In the early 2000s, she was also part of the team behind the Könrøg clothing store in Copenhagen, which at the time was known as the capital’s most hip shop with Danish designer clothes and Alternative fashion, for those who dared to stand out.
+In the early 2000s, she was also part of the team behind the Könrøg clothing store in Copenhagen, which at the time was known as the capital's most hip shop with Danish designer clothes and Alternative fashion, for those who dared to stand out.
 Gongini stopped working for Könrøg in 2004 in order to focus on her design career, while the store closed down two year later, in 2006.

 In 2005, Gongini established her namesake label, with the brand name stylised as BARBARA I GONGINI.
 In the early days, the BARBARA I GONGINI collections were created for both men and women, focusing on androgyny and multifunctionality.
 The menswear line only became separate starting with the Autumn/Winter 2013 collection, which was presented at the Copenhagen Fashion Week.

 In her fashion designs, she makes extensive use of draping and layering techniques, often creating asymmetrical garments that can be worn in multiple ways.
-Juxtaposition and deconstruction play a central part, with Gongini predominantly using black and non-colors ‘to allow fabrics and textures to speak as color instead’.
+Juxtaposition and deconstruction play a central part, with Gongini predominantly using black and non-colors 'to allow fabrics and textures to speak as color instead'.

 She combines a variety of natural and recycled textiles, sometimes mixing several types of materials, such as wool, leather, cotton and plastic, in a single garment.
 Gongini's leather garments are often treated to give a dramatic texture that is reminiscent of the Faroese landscape.
 Her designs are available at the BARBARA I GONGINI headquarters showroom in Copenhagen and in specialized avant-garde clothing stores worldwide.

-Gongini's avant-garde design philosophy means that the collections are not trend-based, but focus on ‘nurturing a longevity formula’.
-She often compares her collections to new chapters to turn to in a story, describing them as ‘numerical’.
-As a proponent of the zero-waste wardrobe, she seeks to lengthen the life-cycle of garments through innovative designs called ‘multiways’.
+Gongini's avant-garde design philosophy means that the collections are not trend-based, but focus on 'nurturing a longevity formula'.
+She often compares her collections to new chapters to turn to in a story, describing them as 'numerical'.
+As a proponent of the zero-waste wardrobe, she seeks to lengthen the life-cycle of garments through innovative designs called 'multiways'.